-This approach originated in \cite{Grabowski:2012}, where the smooth action $h$ of the monoid $(\R,\cdot)$ on (purely even in this case) manifolds was studied under the name \emph{graded bundles}.
-The corresponding objects turned out to carry canonical structures of a fiber bundle with the typical fiber $\R^k$, for some $k$, and the transition functions, as preserving the homogeneity, turned out to be, automatically, polynomials in homogeneous coordinates of non-zero weight.
-Graded bundles were further investigated with some applications to geometric mechanics in a series of papers \cite{Bruce:2015,Bruce:2015a,Bruce:2016,Bruce:2017a,Grabowska:2021}.
-A supersymmetric variant of this framework covers the geometry of N-manifolds and can be found, together with the $\C$-setting, in \cite{Jozwikowski:2016}.
-Actually, this was also the original setting of N-manifolds due to {\v S}evera \cite{Severa:2005}.
-This approach is extremely useful for working with vector bundles and double vector bundles \cite{Grabowski:2009}.
-For instance, an N-manifold is in this framework simply a graded superbundle (supermanifold equipped with an action of $(\R,\cdot)$ such that $h_{-1}$ acts as the parity operator (cf. \cite{Jozwikowski:2016}).
+This approach originated in \cite{Grabowski:2012}, where smooth actions of the monoid $(\R,\cdot)$ on manifolds (purely even in that case) were studied under the name \emph{graded bundles}.
+The corresponding objects turned out to carry canonical structures of fiber bundles with typical fiber $\R^k$, for some $k$, and the transition functions, by virtue of preserving homogeneity, turned out to be automatically polynomial in homogeneous coordinates of non-zero weight.
+Graded bundles were further investigated, with applications to geometric mechanics, in a series of papers \cite{Bruce:2015,Bruce:2015a,Bruce:2016,Bruce:2017a,Grabowska:2021}.
+A supersymmetric variant of this framework, which covers the geometry of N-manifolds, can be found—together with the $\C$-setting—in \cite{Jozwikowski:2016}.
+In fact, this was already the original setting of N-manifolds introduced by {\v S}evera \cite{Severa:2005}.
+This approach is useful for working with vector bundles and double vector bundles \cite{Grabowski:2009}.
+For instance, an N-manifold is, in this framework, a graded superbundle, that is, a supermanifold equipped with an action of $(\R,\cdot)$ such that $h_{-1}$ acts as the parity operator (cf.\ \cite{Jozwikowski:2016}).